 Here are some of the detailed ways you can target Facebook ads:

 Additionally, the platform offers a range of ad formats to reach customers at every stage of the buyer’s journey.
-Nearly all feature text and visual elements, providing an opportunity to describe and showcase your business.
+Nearly all feature text and visual elements, providing an opportunity to describe and showcase your online business.

 Marketers across the board believe paid Facebook ads for eCommerce yield a competitive edge over organic reach at every stage of the sales funnel.